 B. Plaintiff’s Disability From All Occupations Precluding Benefits During the “Any Occupation” Period.

 Plaintiff also bears the burden of showing that he is disabled from all occupations during the “Any Occupation” period of the long term disability policy.

-Here, defendant Standard relied upon a vocational analysis who rendered an opinion that plaintiff failed to meet this standard because there were qualifying jobs he was capable of performing with his limitations.
+Here, the defendant Standard relied upon a vocational analysis who rendered an opinion that the plaintiff failed to meet this standard because there were qualifying jobs he was capable of performing with his limitations.
 (AR at 742–54.)
-The only evidence submitted on behalf of plaintiff addressing this issue was plaintiff’s own self-assessment of his inability to perform any work in light of his condition and the limitations it imposed on him.
+The only evidence submitted on behalf of the plaintiff addressing this issue was the plaintiff’s own self-assessment of his inability to perform any work in light of his condition and the limitations it imposed on him.

 The court has fully reviewed the record.
-The weight of the evidence reflected therein indicates plaintiff is capable of performing sedentary work. … Accordingly, the court also concludes that in light of the evidence of record the Plan administrator was justified in denying plaintiff long term disability benefits during the “Any Occupation” period under the Plan.
+The weight of the evidence reflected therein indicates the plaintiff is capable of performing sedentary work. … Accordingly, the court also concludes that in light of the evidence of record the Plan administrator was justified in denying plaintiff long term disability benefits during the “Any Occupation” period under the Plan.